JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 `@interface`.
 The `Demo` prefix comes from the `-output` parameter of the `kotlinc-native` compiler and the framework name.
-You may have spotted that the nullable return type `ULong?` was turned into `DemoLong*` in Objective-C.
+We see here that the nullable return type `ULong?` is turned into `DemoLong*` in Objective-C.

 ### Global Declarations from Kotlin